From quasi-local definitions to a dynamical potential: A unified framework for evolving circular orbits in dynamical spacetimes: Theoretical Framework

 In a static spherical symmetric background, the line element in standard spherical coordinates $(t,r,\theta,\phi)$ can be written as

-where $f(r)$ and $g(r)$ are functions that depend on the radial coordinate $r$.
-Due to the spherical symmetry of the system, we can study the motion of a test particle in the equatorial plane, and its Lagrangian can be written as
+where $f$ and $g$ are functions that depend on the radial coordinate $r$.
+Due to the spherical symmetry of the system, we can restrict our analysis to the equatorial plane.
+The Lagrangian for a test particle is then

 where $\lambda$ is the affine parameter along the geodesic.
 Since the Lagrangian (\ref{LagrangianDensity}) does not depend explicitly on the variables $t$ and $\phi$, there are two conserved quantities along the geodesic